مرجع حقوقی و تخصصی مهاجرت به کانادا

 What is the Canada C11 Work Permit?

-Does the C11 Work Permit require LMIA?
+Does the C11 Work Permit require an LMIA?

-How much investment is required?
+How much investment is required for a C11 Work Permit?

-Can I purchase an existing Canadian business?
+Can I purchase an existing Canadian business for C11?

-Is a business plan required?
+Is a business plan required for a C11 Work Permit?

-Can family members accompany the applicant?
+Can family members accompany a C11 applicant?

 Can a C11 Work Permit lead to permanent residence?

-How long does processing usually take?
+How long does C11 Work Permit processing take?

-Can applicants reapply after refusal?
+Can I reapply after a C11 Work Permit refusal?

-Do applicants need 100% ownership?
+Do C11 applicants need 100% ownership of the business?

-Are language test results mandatory?
+Are IELTS or other language test results mandatory for C11?

 Canada C11 Work Permit Assessment and Consultation